iocafe/iocafe-doc/source/extensions/python-api/embed-python/200529-iocpython-build-with-embedded-python.rst

-iocpython - Python build
+iocpython - python build
 ===================================
-Used for debugging Python C extensions.
+Used for debugging python C extensions.

 Directories
 ************